When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 • Very expensive

-I have been using the Boox Tab X for several months for practice, in chamber music rehearsals and concerts.
-It is my device of choice for outdoor performances.
+I’ve been using the Boox Tab X C for several months — for practice, chamber music rehearsals, and concerts.
+It’s my device of choice for outdoor performances on sunny days.

-For typical use in music, I would recommend a 12.9″ iPad Pro or an Android tablet like the Samsung Galaxy Tab Ultra.
+For most musicians, I’d recommend a 13-inch iPad Air or Pro, or an Android tablet like the Samsung Galaxy Tab S10 Ultra or S11 Ultra over an e-reader.
 These tablets have cameras (for scanning sheet music), cellular options, and very responsive displays.
+They are more enjoyable to use day-to-day, feel much snappier, and are simply better in most respects.

-However, if you are bothered by glossy tablet displays, have a lot of outdoors gigs, or are looking for a more paper-like screen, the Boox Tab X is for you.
+However, if you’re particularly bothered by glossy tablet displays, play a lot of outdoor gigs in the summer, or are looking for a paper-like screen, the Boox Tab X C is the best option.

 Take the best large-format e-reader on the market, the aforementioned Onyx Boox Tab X. Add a tailor-made software suite for reading sheet music.